Should you be unfortunate enough to be involved in a collision on the roads there are a number of things you should remember.

 Vehicle Collisions Third Party Information

-If you were involved in a collision and you require third party details or any further information, please dial 101 now and ask to be put through to the Local Tasking Officer for your area.
+If you were involved in a collision and you require third party details or any further information, please call 101 and ask to be put through to the Local Tasking Officer for your area.

 Cheshire Constabulary HQ

-Cheshire Constabulary will only service requests for information such as this when received in writing.
-Please enclose a cheque for £33.10 for the initial search/administration fee.
-Upon receipt of the fee, a search will be made of the records.
-If the search is positive, the details you are entitled to receive will be supplied to you after our 4 – 5 week process period.
+Cheshire Constabulary will only service written requests for information.
+Please enclose a cheque for £35.20 for the initial search/administration fee with your request, upon receipt a records search will be conducted.
+If positive, the details you are entitled to receive will be supplied via the Egress Software Technologies Limited Secure Platform, within 5 weeks.

-Please make your cheque payable to the Police & Crime Commissioner for Cheshire, or alternatively The PCC for Cheshire.
+Cheques should be made payable to the Police and Crime Commissioner for Cheshire, or alternatively The PCC for Cheshire.

 Further fees may be payable depending on results found.